Information-theoretical bound of the irreversibility in thermal relaxation processes

 The inequality \eqref{relax} can be interpreted as the information-geometrical constraint (\ref{infogeo}).
 This provides a new approach to characterize the thermal relaxation processes.
 Further analysis with the information geometry techniques~\cite{ANbook,SB83,And88, Rup95,Cro07,Ito18} may help in finding richer properties of thermal relaxation.

-\para{Acknowledgement} We are grateful to Shin-ichi Sasa, Makiko Sasada, and Hal Tasaki for fruitful discussions.
+\para{Acknowledgement} We express special thanks to Makiko Sasada for giving us a hint to arrive at final results.
+She has already derived a very similar inequality to (3).
+We are grateful to Shin-ichi Sasa and Hal Tasaki for fruitful discussions.
 NS was supported by JSPS Grants-in-Aid for Scientific Research Grant Number JP19K14615.
 KS was supported by JSPS Grants-in-Aid for Scientific Research (JP16H02211 and JP17K05587).

 \makeatletter \long \@makecaption#1#2{{ \advance\leftskip1cm \advance\rightskip1cm \abovecaptionskip \sbox\@tempboxa{#1: #2} \ifdim \wd\@tempboxa >\hsize #1: #2 \else \global \@minipagefalse \hb@xt@\hsize{\hfil\box\@tempboxa\hfil} \fi \belowcaptionskip}} \makeatother { }